liquidprompt/liquidprompt/docs/functions/data.rst

    Returns ``true`` if the highest system temperature is greater than the threshold.
 Returns the highest temperature integer.

-   If the the threshold is not surpassed, the highest temperature is still returned.
+   If the threshold is not surpassed, the highest temperature is still returned.

    The threshold is configured with :attr:`LP_TEMP_THRESHOLD`.